1.5 GOVERNANCE STRUCTURE

-Special meetings of the Faculty may be called by the President, the Provost and Vice President for Student Development or the Executive Committee.
+Special meetings of the Faculty may be called by the President, the Provost or the Executive Committee.
 Except in emergencies, such meetings will be announced at least three days in advance of the meeting.

 One-half of the voting Faculty currently active on campus constitutes a quorum.